benwake1/cypress-gui/README.md

 - **Artifact cleanup** — scheduled command to purge screenshots, videos, and reports older than N days
 - **Re-run** — trigger a new run from any completed run with one click
 - **Re-run failures** — re-run only the failing spec files from a completed run
+- **Email notifications** — automated email to the triggering user when a run completes (pass or fail)
+- **Test Suite Generator** — generate a ready-to-run Cypress or Playwright e-commerce test scaffold (Magento-focused) as a downloadable ZIP from the admin UI or API

 ---